-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2017.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2019.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Not Used
+C8A Require Recommend Require for Some Consider if Not

-Submitted
+Submitted Used

-C8A SAT or ACT Х
+C8A SAT or ACT X

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

 C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2017, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-C8B ACT with writing required

-C8B ACT with writing recommended

-C8B ACT with or without writing accepted
+If your institution will make use of the ACT in admission decisions for applicants for Fall 2019, please indicate which ONE of the following a score will be used in the admissions process): C8B ACT with writing required ACT with writing recommended ACT with or without writing accepted Х

-C8 Entrance exams

-C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2017 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:

-C8B SAT with Essay component required 000 • • • • oomponom.

-- C8B SAT with Essay component recommended - C8B SAT with or without Essay component accepted

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+C8B C8B If your institution will make use of the SAT in admission decisions for for Fall 2019 please indicate which ONE of the following applies (regin the admissions process: SAT with Essay component required SAT with Essay component recommended SAT with or without Essay component accepted , , , , C8C Please indicate how your institution will use the SAT or ACT writing of component; check all that apply:

 C8C SAT essay ACT essay

 C8C For admission

 C8C For placement

 C8C For advising

 C8C In place of an application essay

+C8C

-C8C As a validity check on the application essay
+As a validity check on the application essay

 C8C No college policy as of now

-C8C Not using essay component Х Х
+C8C Not using essay component X X

 C8D In addition, does your institution use applicants' test scores for academic advising?

 C8D Yes No

+- X

+COE Latest data by which SAT or ACT ·

-C8E Latest date by which SAT or ACT scores must be received for fall- C8E Latest date by which SAT Subject Test scores must be received for fall-term admission
+Latest date by which SAT Subject Test scores must be received for fall-term admission C8E Latest date by which SAT or ACT scores must be received for fall- fall-term admission C8E Latest date by which SAT Subject Test scores must be received for fall-term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, C8F
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F